crazycooky77/ci_project5/README.md

 Pricing for products on the site will be competitive, as there are many large companies selling such products.
 While a slight increase to big box store prices is typically acceptable for customers interested in shopping locally, if the prices are too high, the benefits of using a small business will not be enough to attract and keep customers.

 ### Newsletter
 A newsletter signup link is available on every page of the site.
 The prominent but unobtrusive display of this feature makes it easy for customers to make use of it, without being bothered by it.
-When a user signs up, a confirmation email is sent out to the email address used.
+When a customer signs up, a confirmation email is sent out to the email address used.
 This helps to ensure no one's email is used or stored for this, without their consent (in case someone uses an email address that does not belong to them).
 The confirmation email includes a link to unsubscribe from the mailing list that can be used at any time.
-If the email address used is linked to a registered account, the user can also unsubscribe from their Profile at any time as well.
+If the email address used is linked to a registered account, the customer can also unsubscribe from their Profile at any time as well.

 Privacy and customer experience concerns aside, the newsletter is used to promote special deals and new products, which should help entice some customers to make additional purchases.

+See details and screenshots in the Feature Details section.
+[Newsletter](#newsletter-1) and [Automated Emails > Customer Newsletter](#customer-newsletter).

 ### Facebook Page
 A social media presence is critical for any business in current times.
 A mock-up Facebook page was created for the business that can be viewed below.
 [An actual business page already exists](https://www.facebook.com/profile.php?id=100094712224458), created by the business owner, but has not been used for this project.
 It is also not yet complete.